KingDeep16/CinesenseAI/README.md

 Create a .env.local file: you must create this file in the root folder.

-Fill in the Keys: you will need to provide their own keys for:
+Fill in the Keys: you will need to provide your own keys for:

 NEXT_PUBLIC_SUPABASE_URL (From Supabase project settings)